 As farmers, we are committed to doing the right thing.
 We are careful to take care of the workers we bring in to help grow and raise the products people need and want.
 We need government to work with us so that we can keep shelves stocked.
 In order to do that, we need workers – in the fields and in the processing plants.

 At the end of the day, with God’s help, we’ll come through this.

-Ed Scharringa is President for the Christian Farmers Federation of Ontario.
+Ed Scharringa is Board of Directors President for the Christian Farmers Federation of Ontario.
 The CFFO Commentary represents the opinions of the writer and does not necessarily represent CFFO policy.
 The CFFO Commentary is heard weekly on CFCO Chatham, CKXS Chatham, and CKNX Wingham.